Alternatives of entanglement depth and metrological entanglement criteria: Permutation invariant partial separability and one-parameter entanglement properties

 \textit{In general}, one-parameter partial separability properties, like partitionability, producibility and stretchability, can be given by sub- or super-level sets of monotone functions over the integer partitions.
-Let a \emph{generator function} be a function
+Let a \emph{generator function} be a function assigning a real number to all the integer partitions

-Although $f$ is decreasing if and only if $-f$ is increasing, we keep using both kinds of generating functions, since both arise naturally in the construction.
-For example, for partitionability, producibility and stretchability \eqref{eq:vxik}, the generator functions are
+Although $f$ is decreasing if and only if $-f$ is increasing, we keep using both kinds of generator functions, since both arise naturally in the construction.
+For example, for partitionability, producibility and stretchability~\eqref{eq:vxik}, the generator functions are

-respectively, the \emph{height} (decreasing), \emph{width} (increasing) and \emph{(Dyson-) rank} (increasing) of the Young diagram representing the partition \cite{Szalay-2019}.
-In the following, like in \eqref{eq:genf.mon}, the upper and lower relation signs are always understood for the increasing and decreasing cases, respectively.
+respectively, the \emph{height} (decreasing), \emph{width} (increasing) and \emph{(Dyson-) rank} (increasing) of the Young diagram representing the partition~\cite{Szalay-2019}.
+In the following, like in~\eqref{eq:genf.mon}, the upper and lower relation signs are always understood for the increasing and decreasing cases, respectively.
 The values of the generator functions, usually denoted with $k\in f(\pinv{P}_\text{I})=\sset{f(\pinv{\xi})}{\pinv{\xi}\in\pinv{P}_\text{I}}$, will then `parametrize' the one-parameter classification.
-Note that these values are not integers in general, contrary to our main examples \eqref{eq:hwr}.
+Note that these values are not integers in general, contrary to our main examples~\eqref{eq:hwr}.

-Note that, if a generator function $f:\pinv{P}_\text{I}\to\field{R}$ is composed with a monotone function $g:\field{R}\to\field{R}$, the resulting function $g\circ f$ is also a generator function \eqref{eq:genf}, the monotonicity of which is flipped if $g$ is decreasing.
+Note that, if a generator function $f:\pinv{P}_\text{I}\to\field{R}$ is composed with a monotone function $g:\field{R}\to\field{R}$, the resulting function $g\circ f$ is also a generator function~\eqref{eq:genf}, the monotonicity of which is flipped if $g$ is decreasing.

-Because of the monotonicity \eqref{eq:genf.mon}, the extremal values of $f$ are $f(\bot)$ and $f(\top)$, that is,
+Because of the monotonicity~\eqref{eq:genf.mon}, the extremal values of $f$ are $f(\bot)$ and $f(\top)$, that is,